Microsoft SharePoint Server RCE Vulnerability

 Recommendation

-- Monitor SharePoint servers for suspicious activity, such as unauthorized code execution or unexpected network connections.
+- Monitor SharePoint servers for suspicious activity, including unusual requests and unauthorized access attempts.

-- Implement the Sigma rule provided to detect potential exploitation attempts.
+- Implement the Sigma rules provided to detect potential exploitation attempts.

 Detection coverage 2